-There’s an unspoken stigma against being a solo flyer.
-The Lobster uses this idea to delivery a quirky social commentary and love story.
+There’s an unspoken stigma against being single.
+The Lobster uses this idea to deliver a quirky social commentary and love story.

 The rules of this dystopian society are simple but the plot gradually reveals its complications while also delivering a very relatable story.
 Anyone who has gone back to the dating game after a failed relationship will relate to David, but here the stakes present some intriguing but horrifying implications.

 After failing to secure a partner, the human-turned-animal becomes a pariah who must adapt to a new non-sentient existence.
-This pushes people to take desperate measures, reducing compatibility to common traits instead of genuine connection.
+This pushes people to take desperate measures, reducing compatibility to forced similarities than genuine connection.

 This doesn’t mean that The Lobster is art-house dreary.
 It has layered themes and deadpan humor that results in a ridiculous yet compelling narrative.

 The cinematography and production design turns a cheap hotel into a distinct world and visual representation of the movie.
 Everything is tidy, formal and functional, specifically made to restrict its characters to serve one purpose.